elisara/KellotusApp/README.md

 # ![AppIcon](https://github.com/elisara/KellotusApp/blob/master/app/src/main/res/mipmap-hdpi/bottle.png) KellotusApp
 ```
-With this application, you can time how long it takes for you to finish your beer.
+With KellotusApp users can time how long it takes for them to finish their beer.
-The application uses the phones GPS sensor to locate you in the world and
+The application uses the phone's GPS sensor to locate user on the map and
 an external accelerometer to calculate the time.
 ```